HackMemphis/HM-Planning/coordinators-and-volunteers.md

 Outbound Communication
 ====
-If you are in a position to do any outbound communication please request a @HackMemphis.com email from Joe Ferguson ([@Svpernova09](https://github.com/svpernova09))
+If you are in a position to do any outbound communication please request a @HackMemphis.com email from If you are in a position to do any outbound communication please request a @HackMemphis.com email from Joe Ferguson ([@Svpernova09](https://github.com/svpernova09))